Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Garoppolo's 258.2 passing yards per game in six matchups against the Rams are 25.7 more yards than his over/under in Sunday's game.
+- Garoppolo averaged 258.2 passing yards per game in six matchups against the Rams, 25.7 yards higher than his over/under for Sunday.

-- Garoppolo had one touchdown pass five times and multiple TDs three times against the Rams.
+- Garoppolo threw a touchdown pass five times and multiple TDS three times over three of those contests against the Rams.

 - Note: Garoppolo's stats vs. Rams date back to 2016.

-- This week Garoppolo will face the NFL's 24th-ranked pass defense (263.3 yards allowed per game).
+- The Rams have the NFL's 24th-ranked pass defense this season, surrendering 263.3 yards per game through the air.

 Recent Performances